pfheatwole/thesis/content/abstract.rst

     \asuabstract

-This project investigates the design requirements for building a wind field regression model using position-only time series data from a paraglider flight track.
-The ability to recreate the wind conditions from individual flights enables the possibility of learning wind patterns from databases of recorded flights.
+Is it possible to recover local wind vectors from position-only paragliding flight data?
+Developing that question is the purpose of this project.
+The ability to recreate the wind conditions from individual flights would enable the possibility of learning wind patterns from databases of recorded flights.

 [[I was using terminology like "feasibility", but I never did really establish feasibility, did I?]]